 Barry Schwartz, of Search Engine Roundtable, may have just stumbled on some quacks.
 While his interaction with Google’s Gary Illyes (and john Mueller) on social media has yielded business as usual in terms of confirming suspicions (with a traditional “Yes, we make changes almost every day”), his data analysis seems to suggest there could be something significant at work.
 The most significant signals come from different measurements of search engine ranking position (SERP) fluctuations.

-As we took a look at some specialized tools, we can see some fluctuations in the last days, variations that can or not be correlated with a new Google update.
+As we took a look at some specialized tools, we can see some fluctuations in the last days, variations that can or not be correlated with a new Google quality update.

 Although none of the measurements are significant on their own, when taken together they make a worthwhile argument that a new Fred is on the loose.

 WebmasterWorld and Black Hat World were among the ones who noticed some weird activity in the last week or so as well.
 And although Google is always dancing around, it seems that dramatic shifting has happened in the past couple of days.
-Or at least this is what people from forums and on Twitter keep on debating.
+Or at least this is what people on SEO community from forums and on Twitter keep on debating.